No, This Fed Is A Hawk In Dove's Clothing

 "The weak consumer price index report released just hours before the Fed acted Wednesday means the central bank shouldn't be under pressure to increase rates."

 But they still went ahead and increased interest rates.
 And this is a stark departure from the more cautious approach that the Fed has taken in recent years.
-Conclusion: something has definitively changed in the way the Fed is administering monetary policy going forward, which is that something other than current economic data is driving their need to raise interest rates and normalize policy sooner rather than later.
+Conclusion: Something has definitively changed in the way the Fed is administering monetary policy going forward, which is that something other than current economic data is driving their need to raise interest rates and normalize policy sooner rather than later.

 "The statement that accompanied the rate decision included the FOMC's intention to "normalize" its balance sheet, but this is likely to be tougher than the Fed is making it sound.
 A similar strategy was tried by the European Central Bank, which shrank the size of its balance sheet from 3.1 trillion euros in June 2012 to 2 trillion euros in September 2014.
 That turned out to be too much for the euro zone economy to handle."

 I agree with the author that this is going to be a tall order for the Fed.
 But just because the ECB tried and failed in the past does not mean the Fed isn't going to try today.
 And some key differences exist between where the ECB started in June 2012 and where the Fed is operating today in June 2017.
 First, the U.S. economy and its financial system is on much sounder footing versus where the European economy several years ago.

 Second, the markets are showing themselves to be much more resilient today than they were a few years back.
 Lastly, the Fed has indicated that they plan on shrinking their balance sheet at a more gradual pace versus what the ECB tried a few years ago.
 So while the ECB set a poor past precedent, it does not mean that the Fed will be deterred today, particularly since other risks are now accumulating in the system after so many years of easy policy.

 "After all, once hooked on the sauce of cheap money, financial markets don't want to see the punch bowl taken away."

 This, in my view, is the biggest mistake that so many investors are making when reading the Fed in the current market environment.
 It is certainly an understandable mistake, as the Fed has demonstrated itself to be super sensitive to asset prices in general and stock prices (NYSEARCA:IVV) in particular throughout the post crisis period, but a mistake in my view nonetheless.
 The assumption is that because the Fed has been so aware of stock prices in the past, that they will continue to be so in the future.

 But their language in recent months has repeatedly confirmed that they don't much care whether stock prices continue higher from here or not.
 In fact, reading between the lines of what they have been saying, they wouldn't mind seeing some steam come off the top of stock prices with a bit more volatility showing up in the mix.
 Don't get me wrong, they don't want to blow up the stock market and send stock prices down -30%.

 But it seems that they would like to see valuations cool down a bit and prices rationally go down as well as up on the broader market on any given trading day.
 Conclusion: I don't think the Fed really cares whether financial markets want the punch bowl taken away or not.
 They don't necessarily want a tantrum, but they seem to need the punch for other purposes at this point, like preparing for the next recession.

 "While equities face downside risks if U.S. fiscal policy fails, they are likely to respond favorably from lowered Fed rate forecasts."